queenk15/Black-Man-Run/README.md

 - left /right arrow: moving forward and backward
 - down arrow: nothing yet
 - j is the a modifer key that makes you jump higher
-- s turns off the music
+- s turns off the sound
 - m turns off the music
 - p pauses the game